All Year: Yes (except December)

-Almost time to start coppicing and restoring overgrown woodland.
-Some of the branches can then be used to protect hedgebanks with dead-hedging"
+Also it's now time to start coppicing and restoring a small overgrown woodland.
+Some of the branches can then be used to protect hedgebanks with 'dead-hedging'.

 Ok, now for more details....

 The farm has been grazed heavily for many years as one large field.
-I have recently taken over and am working hard reinstate the old walls and hedges, and am adding shelter belts and orchards.
+I took over nearly two years ago and am working hard reinstate the old walls and hedges, and am adding shelter belts and orchards.

 Repairing and replacing old fences is very important job at the moment.
 The farm boundary is almost done, thanks to help from neighbours and many fantastic volunteers, but there are plenty of field boundaries still to do!
 Fencing takes a lot of strength so be prepared for hard but very satisfying work.

-Some field boundaries are dry stone walls.
-When there are urgent repairs to do, I'm happy to teach people this skill so long as they are willing and able to do most of the stone lifting, and appreciate that once we start on a section of wall, we have to finish it!
+Some field boundaries are dry stone walls and there are always repairs to do somewhere.
+Dry stone walling is a very satisfying skill, and I enjoy teaching people how to do it.
+Just remember that once we start on a section of wall, we have to finish it!

-There is also a lot of work to do on the house and outbuildings - including insulating the house before next winter...
+There is also some work to do on the house and outbuildings - including insulating the house.
 As far as possible I am using traditional building methods and natural materials, including lime mortar and hemp-lime plaster.